 Time is money.

-Costs mount in terms of staff time spent on checking the part for range.
+Costs mount in terms of staff time spent checking the part for range.

-It’s also more time spent setting up the roll forming machine’s stands to accommodate additional tooling if you’ve increased the number of passes.
+If the number of passes has increased, setting up the roll forming machine’s stands to accommodate additional tooling takes more time.

 Material